Gavin-Development/GavinFastAPI/README.md

 to be able to make http requests to Gavin.
 Everything is returned in JSON.

 ## Install
+- `python -m virtualenv ./GavinAPI/` Create Virtual Environment.
+- Win: `./GavinAPI/Scripts/activate.bat` Linux/Mac: `source ./GavinAPI/bin/activate`
-`pip install -r requirements.txt` To install all required libraries.
+- `pip install -r requirements.txt` To install all required libraries inside venv.

 ## Run
 Then run `python3 main.py` to start the server.